Alexis Michalik: Television and film acting

 Michalik appeared in the television series Diane, femme flic on TF1 between 2002 and 2004, playing the role of lieutenant Sam.
 He then had roles in a number of TV films, series and sagas, including Petits meurtres en famille and Terre de lumière on France 2.
 He acted in the films Sagan by Diane Kurys, L'Autre Dumas by Safy Nebbou, L'Âge de raison by Yann Samuell, Des gens qui s'embrassent by Danièle Thompson, La Banda de Picasso by Fernando Colomo, and 24 jours, la vérité sur l'affaire Ilan Halimi by Alexandre Arcady...

 Since 2012, he has played the role of Damien in the series Kaboul Kitchen on Canal+.
 In 2015, he was part of the Anglophone cast of Versailles, for Canal+.

 Director and screenwriter

 In 2013, Michalik did his first short film, Au Sol, which drew on the blog Rue89.
 The film, which was released in September 2014 on France 2, garnered 30 selections and 15 festival prizes.

 In 2014, he did his second short film, Pim-Poum le petit Panda for the Talents Cannes Adami.
 This musical comedy was co-written with Benjamin Bellecour.

-In January 2019, he did his first full-length film Edmond, an adaptation of his play.
+In January 2019, he directed his first full-length film, an adaptation of his play Edmond.

+He took on a musical comedy for the first time in 2021 by directing a stage production of The Producers at the Théâtre de Paris; at the time of its premiere Michalik had six of his productions on stage in Paris concurrently.
+The show received five nominations for the French Trophées de la comédie musicale, winning the best production.